 4. Vegan replacements can be delicious and filling.
 I’ve eaten pizza, almost sickeningly cheesy mac n’ cheese, quiches, pasta, french fries, cake, cupcakes, muffins, cookies, gelato, etc.

-6. It’s possible to get a reasonable amount of protein if you’re smart.
+5. It’s possible to get a reasonable amount of protein if you’re smart.
 Heck, I probably eat more protein than a lot of people who love meat but love carbs and fat more.
-Right now I weigh around 114-116 pounds and eat between 90 and 110 grams of protein per day.
-This may not be ideal for a six foot, two hundred plus pound bodybuilder, but so far it’s worked for me.
+Right now I eat between 90 and 110 grams of protein per day.
+This may not be ideal for a six foot, two hundred plus pound bodybuilder, but so far it has worked for me.

-9. There’s nothing better than discovering an unexpected vegan/gluten free pastry or meal.
+8. There’s nothing better than discovering an unexpected vegan pastry or meal.

-10. Natural flavors and random additives are the worst.
+9. Natural flavors and random additives are the worst.
+I don’t like how they taste, but they abound in specialty items.

 If you’re considering going vegan, try it out for a little while.
 I didn’t cut every food group from my diet cold turkey (does that count as a pun?).
 First, I mostly stopped eating meat.
 Over time I removed dairy and eggs too.
 It happened gradually.